-One of the most luxurious types of retreat to spend a glamping holiday at, truly stunning with all the mod-cons and comfort you could need, you’ll want for nothing at these special hideaways.
+Steeped in history and now one of the most luxurious types of retreat for a glamping holiday, you’ll want for nothing at these special hideaways.
+Truly stunning with all the mod-cons and comfort you could need, find out why shepherd’s used these huts in the first place

 What is a shepherd’s hut?

 As the name suggests, shepherd’s huts were originally used by shepherds whilst watching over their flocks of sheep.
 Thought to date back to the 15th Century, they would have typically been made out of metal or wood (whichever was more available to the maker), with windows on each side (to make watching over the flock easy from inside), strong iron wheels (to withstand all of the moving around from field to field) and hinged stable doors (facing away from the prevailing wind so the flock could be heard).
 The huts were a kitchen, dining-room, bedroom, sitting-room and store-room all rolled into one and usually had a stove in the corner, for both warmth and cooking.
 Nowadays, they couldn’t be further from the basic accommodation they once were.
 Modern shepherd’s huts have it all – proper comfy beds, kitchens, en suite shower-rooms, insulated walls, under-floor heating, wood-burners – the list goes on and on!
 However, they still embrace their heritage with traditional features and charm, albeit to a larger scale (they really are surprisingly spacious!).